unifycoin/bitcore-lib/CONTRIBUTING.md

 Contributing to Unifycore
 =======

-We're working hard to make *unifycore* the most powerful JavaScript library for working with unifycoin.
-Our goal is to have *unifycore* be a library that can be used by anyone interested in unifycoin, and to level expertise differences with great design and documentation.
+We're working hard to make *bitcore* the most powerful JavaScript library for working with unifycoin.
+Our goal is to have *bitcore* be a library that can be used by anyone interested in unifycoin, and to level expertise differences with great design and documentation.

 ## Community